greenstack/tablecloth-mc/readme.md

 ### `mod add`
 Adds the mod to the profile (but doesn't add the jar file yet).

+**Parameters**
+ - Required:
+   - Mod Name: The name of the mod to look for.
+   - Mod Version: The version of the mod to use.

 ### `mod list`
 Prints all mods that are a part of the profile.

+**Parameters**
+None.

 ### `mod remove`\*
 Removes the specified mod from the profile (but doesn't remove the mod jar itself).